 Preclinical studies with indibulin demonstrate significant and broad antitumor activity, including activity against taxane-refractory cell lines.
 The cytotoxic activity of indibulin was demonstrated in several rodent and human tumor cell lines derived from prostate, brain, breast, pancreas, lung, ovary, and cervical tumor tissues and in rodent tumor and human tumor xenograft models.
 In addition, indibulin was effective against multidrug resistant tumor cell lines (breast, lung, and leukemia) both in vitro and in vivo.
 Indibulin is potentially safer than other tubulin inhibitors.
-No neurotoxicity has been observed at therapeutic doses in rodents and in the ongoing Phase I trials.
-Indibulin has also demonstrated synergy with approved anti-cancer agents in preclinical studies.
-The availability of an oral capsule formulation of indibulin creates significant commercial opportunity because no oral capsule formulations of microtubulin inhibitors are currently on the market in the United States.
+No neurotoxicity has been observed at therapeutic doses in rodents and in the Phase I trials.
+Indibulin has also demonstrated synergy with approved anticancer agents in preclinical studies.
+The availability of an oral capsule formulation of indibulin creates significant commercial opportunity because no oral capsule formulations of the taxane family are currently on the market in the United States.

-Indibulin, as a single agent, has completed a Phase I trial in Europe and additional Phase I trials are nearing completion in the U.S. in patients with advanced solid tumors and the Company has reported clinical activity at well-tolerated doses using a continuous dosing scheme without the development of clinically relevant peripheral neuropathy.
-Following encouraging results obtained with indibulin in combination with erlotinib, and 5-FU in preclinical models, two Phase I combination studies were initiated with Tarceva® in one and Xeloda® in another and are reaching completion.
-Favorable activity and safety profile of oral indibulin with oral Xeloda® were reported at ASCO's annual meeting in May 2009.
-Preclinical work with consultant Dr. Larry Norton to explore dose scheduling for the clinical setting have been completed and were also reported at the ASCO meeting, supporting the Company's plan to initiate the Phase I portion of a Phase I/II breast cancer trial using a dose schedule established preclinically.
+Indibulin, as a single agent, has completed Phase I trials in patients with advanced solid tumors.
+We have reported clinical activity at well-tolerated doses using a continuous dosing scheme without the development of clinically relevant peripheral neuropathy.
+Following encouraging results obtained with indibulin in combination with erlotinib, and 5-FU in preclinical models, two Phase I combination studies were initiated with TarcevaTM and XelodaTM, respectively.
+Favorable activity and safety profile of oral indibulin with oral XelodaTM were reported at ASCO's annual meeting in May 2009.
+Preclinical work with our consultant, Dr. Larry Norton, to explore dose scheduling for the clinical setting have been completed, with results supporting the recently initiated Phase I safety trial necessary for a Phase I/II breast cancer trial and using the mathematical dose schedule / frequency established preclinically.